djh20/ardleaf/README.md

 ArdLeaf uses files from the MCP_CAN library by coryjfowler https://github.com/coryjfowler/MCP_CAN_lib (These files come with this library).

+This README will be updated with more information when I have time.

 ## Installation
 1. Download the ZIP from https://github.com/danmrdj/ardleaf/archive/master.zip
 2. Extract the ZIP file